fverdoja/booster-tutor/README.md

 ### Run the bot

-To host your own bot you will need a Discord token and an Imgur client ID.
+To host your own bot you will need a Discord token.
 Once you have procured those for yourself, follow these steps:

 * Make a `config.yaml` file (see `config_template.yaml` for help)